New publications

 - The dosage is usually calculated based on the child's weight.
 The recommended dose is 8 to 10 mg per kilogram of body weight every 12 hours.
 The total daily dose should not exceed 400 mg.

-- Tablets: Take orally, preferably with food, to reduce gastric irritation.
-The tablets should not be chewed; they should be swallowed whole.
+- Tablets: Taken orally, preferably with food to reduce gastric irritation.
+Tablets should not be chewed; they should be swallowed whole.

-- Suspension: The powder for suspension should be diluted according to the instructions on the package.
-The suspension is also recommended to be taken with food.
+- Suspension: The powder for the preparation of the suspension should be diluted according to the instructions on the package.
+It is also recommended to take the suspension with food.

 Special instructions:

-- It is important to take the antibiotic in strict accordance with the doctor’s recommendations and not stop treatment even if the condition improves, as this can lead to the development of bacterial resistance.
+- It is important to take the antibiotic strictly as directed by your doctor and not to stop treatment even if your condition improves, as this can lead to the development of bacterial resistance.

-- Regular use helps maintain a constant concentration of the drug in the blood, which increases its effectiveness.
+- Regular intake helps maintain a constant concentration of the drug in the blood, which increases its effectiveness.

-- During treatment with Doxef, drink plenty of fluids to maintain adequate hydration.
+- During treatment with Doxef, it is necessary to drink plenty of fluids to maintain adequate hydration.

-Cefpodoxime (Doxef) is generally considered safe for use during pregnancy as long as prescribed by your doctor.
-It is classified as a Category B drug by the FDA, which indicates that animal studies have shown no risk to the fetus, although no controlled studies have been conducted in pregnant women.
+Cefpodoxime (Doxef) is generally considered safe for use during pregnancy when prescribed by a doctor.
+It is classified as an FDA category B drug, indicating that animal studies have not shown a risk to the fetus, although controlled studies have not been conducted in pregnant women.

-However, as with any medicine, its use during pregnancy should be based on a careful assessment of the potential benefits and risks.
+However, as with any medication, its use during pregnancy should be based on a careful assessment of the potential benefits versus risks.
 Cefpodoxime is a cephalosporin antibiotic commonly used to treat a wide range of bacterial infections.
 Given its broad antibacterial activity, it may be a valuable option when an antibiotic is needed during pregnancy.

-In clinical practice, the use of such antibiotics is generally recommended when there is no safe alternative and the bacterial infection poses a greater risk to the mother and fetus than the potential risks associated with the drug.
+In clinical practice, it is generally recommended to use such antibiotics when there is no safe alternative and the bacterial infection poses a greater risk to the mother and fetus than the potential risks associated with the drug.
 Always consult a healthcare professional for personalized advice and treatment during pregnancy.

 Contraindications

 - Allergy to cephalosporins.
-People who are allergic to any other cephalosporin antibiotic should avoid cefpodoxime due to the risk of cross-allergic reactions.
+People who are allergic to any other cephalosporin antibiotic should avoid taking cefpodoxime because of the risk of cross-allergic reactions.

 - Severe allergy to penicillins.
-Patients with severe penicillin allergy may also have an increased risk of allergic reactions to cephalosporins due to the structural similarities between these two classes of antibiotics.
+Patients with severe allergies to penicillin may also have an increased risk of allergic reactions to cephalosporins due to the structural similarities between the two classes of antibiotics.

-- Gastrointestinal diseases, especially colitis associated with antibiotics (pseudomembranous colitis).
+- Gastrointestinal disorders, especially antibiotic-associated colitis (pseudomembranous colitis).
 Cephalosporins may aggravate or contribute to these conditions.

 It should also be taken into account that cefpodoxime is used with caution in patients with:

-- Chronic kidney diseases.
-If renal function is impaired, cefpodoxime dosage adjustment may be necessary since it is eliminated from the body through the kidneys.
+- Chronic kidney disease.
+In case of renal impairment, dosage adjustment of cefpodoxime may be required, since it is eliminated from the body via the kidneys.

-- Pregnancy and breastfeeding period.
-Cefpodoxime should only be used during pregnancy when clearly needed as data on the safety of its use during this period are limited.
-It can also be excreted in breast milk, which requires caution when breastfeeding.
+- Pregnancy and breastfeeding.
+Cefpodoxime should be used during pregnancy only if clearly necessary, as safety data for its use during this period are limited.
+It may also be excreted in breast milk, which requires caution when breastfeeding.

-- Gastrointestinal disorders: Includes nausea, vomiting, diarrhea and abdominal pain.
+- Gastrointestinal disturbances: These include nausea, vomiting, diarrhea, and abdominal pain.
 These symptoms may occur because antibiotics can disrupt the balance of normal microflora in the intestines.

 - Allergic reactions: Rash, itching, hives, or more serious reactions such as angioedema and anaphylaxis, although such severe reactions are rare.

-- Pseudomembranous colitis: This is a severe inflammation of the intestine caused by antibiotic-resistant bacteria that can present as severe diarrhea and abdominal pain.
+- Pseudomembranous colitis: This is a severe inflammation of the intestines caused by antibiotic-resistant bacteria that can cause severe diarrhea and abdominal pain.

-- Changes in the blood: Such as leukopenia (low white blood cell count), thrombocytopenia (low platelet count), which may result in an increased susceptibility to bleeding or infection.
+- Changes in the blood: Such as leukopenia (low white blood cell count), thrombocytopenia (low platelet count), which may result in increased tendency to bleeding or infections.

-- Headache and dizziness: These symptoms may occur periodically.
+- Headache and dizziness: These symptoms may occur intermittently.

-- Fatigue or weakness: This can also be a side effect of taking an antibiotic.
+- Increased fatigue or weakness: This can also be a side effect of taking an antibiotic.

 Overdose

-- Increased side effects: It is possible to increase the already known side effects of Doxef, such as diarrhea, nausea, stomach pain, allergic reactions and others.
+- Increased side effects: It is possible that the already known side effects of Doxef, such as diarrhea, nausea, stomach pain, allergic reactions and others, may increase.

-- Imbalance of intestinal microflora: Overdose can disrupt the normal intestinal flora, which can lead to the development of diarrhea, colitis or other digestive problems.
+- Gut flora imbalance: Overdosing can disrupt normal gut flora, which can lead to diarrhea, colitis, or other digestive problems.

-- Renal impairment: In case of serious overdose, Doxef may cause toxic effects on the kidneys, which may lead to acute renal failure.
+- Impaired renal function: In case of severe overdose, Doxef may cause toxic effects on the kidneys, which may lead to acute renal failure.

-- Allergic reactions: Severe allergic reactions such as anaphylaxis or anaphylactic shock may occur, especially in those with a predisposition to allergies.
+- Allergic reactions: Serious allergic reactions such as anaphylaxis or anaphylactic shock may occur, especially in people with a predisposition to allergies.

-- Other systemic effects: Overdose can cause various systemic reactions such as electrolyte imbalance, cardiac arrhythmias and others.
+- Other systemic effects: Overdose may cause various systemic reactions such as electrolyte imbalance, cardiac arrhythmias, and others.

 Interactions with other drugs

-- Drugs affecting the gastrointestinal tract: Antiacids containing aluminum, magnesium or calcium, as well as drugs that reduce the acidity of gastric juice, can reduce the absorption of cefpodoxime from the gastrointestinal tract.
-Therefore, their administration should be separated by time or taken at an interval.
+- Gastrointestinal drugs: Antiacids containing aluminum, magnesium or calcium, as well as drugs that reduce gastric acidity, may reduce the absorption of cefpodoxime from the gastrointestinal tract.
+Therefore, their administration should be separated by time or taken at intervals.

-- Drugs affecting kidney function: Drugs that can have a toxic effect on the kidneys or reduce their functional activity can affect the elimination of cefpodoxime from the body.
-This may lead to its accumulation and an increased risk of side effects.
+- Drugs that affect kidney function: Drugs that can be toxic to the kidneys or reduce their functional activity can affect the elimination of cefpodoxime from the body.
+This can lead to its accumulation and an increased risk of side effects.

-- Medicines affecting hematopoiesis: Cefpodoxime may enhance the effect of anticoagulants (eg, warfarin), which may lead to an increase in bleeding time or an increased risk of bleeding.
+- Medicines affecting blood formation: Cefpodoxime may enhance the effect of anticoagulants (eg, warfarin), which may lead to increased bleeding time or increased risk of bleeding.

-- Medicines affecting intestinal microflora: Taking antibiotics, including cefpodoxime, may disrupt the normal intestinal microflora and contribute to the development of diarrhea or superinfection.
-The use of probiotics or preparations with live cultures of lactic acid bacteria can help restore normal microflora.
+- Drugs that affect the intestinal microflora: Taking antibiotics, including cefpodoxime, can disrupt the normal intestinal microflora and contribute to the development of diarrhea or superinfection.
+The use of probiotics or preparations with live cultures of lactic acid bacteria can help restore the normal microflora.

-- Medicines affecting liver function: Interactions with drugs affecting liver function may affect the metabolism and elimination of cefpodoxime, which may require dosage adjustment.
+- Drugs affecting liver function: Interactions with drugs affecting liver function may affect the metabolism and elimination of cefpodoxime, which may require dosage adjustment.

-- Medicines causing allergic reactions: Patients with allergies to penicillins or other cephalosporins may need to be careful when taking cefpodoxime due to the possibility of cross-allergy.
+- Drugs that cause allergic reactions: Patients who are allergic to penicillins or other cephalosporins may need to exercise caution when taking cefpodoxime due to the possibility of cross-allergy.

 Attention!